-In this work, we have experimentally realized superabsorption for the first time by implementing destructive interference between an input field and the emission amplitude of a superradiant state of correlation-prescribed multiple atoms prepared in a cavity.
-In the absence of an input field, the superradiant state would generate a coherent-state superradiant field with its phase determined by that of the superradiant state of atoms\cite{ML_SR}.
-Injection of an input field into the cavity with an opposite phase to that of the prospect superradiant field then brings about superabsorption of the input field via destructive interference between two fields.
-We observed greatly enhanced absorption with the number of absorbed photons scaling as the square of the number of atoms while its rate faster than the ordinary ground-state absorption.
+Here, we experimentally demonstrate the superabsorption by implementing a time reversal process of superradiance with phase control of a superradiant state in a cavity.
+We reverse the whole system in time, not only the atomic state but also the photonic state.
+In our scheme, in the absence of an input field, the superradiant state of correlated atoms would generate a coherent-state superradiant field\cite{ML_SR} with its phase determined by that of the atomic superradiant state.
+By controlling the phase of the prospective superradiant field opposite to that of an input field into the cavity, we can make the superradiant state undergo upward transition in the Dicke ladder, resulting in a time reversal of the superradiance, {\em i.e.}, the realisation of superabsorption.
+We observed greatly enhanced absorption with the number of absorbed photons scaling with the square of the number of atoms while its rate much greater than that of the ordinary ground-state absorption.